vishwakarma9470/vishwakarma9470/README.md

 ### 👨‍💻 About Me
 - 🎓 B.Tech Student at Guru Ghasidas Vishwavidyalaya, Bilaspur (NAAC A++).
 - 🏆 Winner of Smart India Hackathon 2023.
-- 💡 Working on innovative projects like Electrophysiology Profiling for Career Pathways, combining ECG and EEG analysis with ML to guide students in career decisions.
 - 💼 Currently a Data Engineer at Mediaport, automating data workflows and integrating database analysis for hospital systems.
 - 🔍 Experienced in Machine learning , Data Analytics, Data Science, Generative AI, and Big Data.